rushiagr/myutils/README.md

 I created these aliases for commands I was using very frequently.
 The focus was on reducing the number of keystrokes.
 For example, I found myself doing 'git push origin master' quite a lot of times, so I created `gpom`.
 Care has been taken to not mask any existing aliases/commands of Bash shell.

-I work mostly on bash shell on Ubuntu, and I have not tested commands on any other OS/shell, except a little bit on OS X 10.10.
+I work mostly on zsh shell on Mac, and I have not tested commands on any other OS/shell.

 ## Installation